seakhtar/nsf-sbir/pages/about.md

 <div class="usa-width-two-thirds" markdown="1">

-- **Up to $1.5M / 24 months.** Receive up to $225,000 in seed capital to conduct product R&D over six to 12 months.
+- **Up to $1.5M / 24+ months.** Receive up to $225,000 in seed capital to conduct product Research and Development (R&D) over six to 12 months.
 During this period, your company will be immersed in the NSF network and you'll receive training and mentorship in key business areas.
 A second-round investment of $750,000 over 24 months may be available.
 NSF may also match 50 cents on every $1 of qualifying revenue or third-party investment, up to another $500,000.

 - **0% equity**: You retain full ownership over your company and intellectual property.
 And because our awards aren’t loans, there’s nothing to pay back.

 - **Major social impact**: We don't have the same financial incentives as most investors, so we can make impact investments that may take longer to provide a financial return.
 Our goal is to invest in a better future for our shareholders: the American public.

 - **Minimal standard reporting**: We provide templates for reporting monthly progress and financials.
-No need to waste time crafting decks and building spreadsheets — we help you focus on building your product instead.
+No need to waste time crafting decks and building spreadsheets — we help you focus on building your product or service instead.

 - **Virtual consults with program advisors**: We promote startups in all locations, not just tech hubs.
 You don’t need to relocate to gain access to our funding or mentors.

-- **Less restricted spending**: You can use your funding on employees’ salaries and wages, fringe benefits, materials and supplies, and other R&D costs (though marketing and business developments costs aren’t covered).
+- **Less restricted spending**: You can use your funding on employees’ salaries and wages, fringe benefits, materials and supplies, and other R&D costs (though marketing and business development costs aren’t covered).

 - **Possible follow-on funding**: Companies that complete Phase I may be eligible for more funding.
-If you’ve shown that your technology is feasible and needs more development, you could receive an additional $750,000 over two years.
-And, depending on your circumstances, you could be eligible for up to $500,000 in supplemental funding.
+If you’ve shown that your technology is feasible and needs more development, you can apply to receive an additional $750,000 over two years.
+And, depending on your circumstances, you could be eligible to apply for up to $500,000 in supplemental funding.
 </div>
 </div>
 </section>